Bojarajan073/data-version-control/README.md

 In simple terms:

 Git → Tracks code and data metadata
 DVC → Versions and manages data
 S3  → Stores the actual large data

-This combination provides a practical foundation for:

-Dataset versioning
-ML model versioning
-Experiment reproducibility
-Team collaboration
-Large file management
-Cloud-based data storage
-MLOps workflows
 Conclusion

 DVC extends Git-based version control to datasets and machine-learning artifacts that are too large or unsuitable for direct Git storage.